Anomy/BeowulfAPI/README.md

 ## Introduction

-Beowulf is a Dog.
+Beowulf is a dog.
 She is fluffy and cute.

 ## Table of Contents
 * [Eating Schedule](#eating-schedule)